Chronicles of an Age of Darkness: The Wishstone and the Wonderworkers

 This volume is purportedly a manuscript written by a madman which has been extensively censored and annotated by hostile editors.
 It represents a break with the narrative of the previous five novels, being set at an earlier time and in a largely unconnected location.
-Although some of the characters from the Argan novels appear, the Wishstone and the Wonderworkers does not deal with the events of the Argan chronology (the war launched by Elkor Alish and the fall of the Confederation of Wizards).
-Instead it is concerned with events on the continent of Yestron, specifically on the tropical island of Untunchilamon which is subject to Yestron's rulers.
+Although some of the characters from the Argan novels appear, The Wishstone and the Wonderworkers does not deal with the events of the Argan chronology (the war launched by Elkor Alish and the fall of the Confederation of Wizards).
+Instead it is concerned with events on the tropical island of Untunchilamon which is subject to the continent of Yestron.

 This novel is the first to introduce the Nexus, the interstellar civilization which forms the distant backstory of the Chronicles.
 It provides an explanation of the history of the planet, and of how it came to be separated from the Nexus and plunged into the "Age of Darkness".

 The Wazir and the Witch

 This seventh novel continues the story begun in book six.
 It is narrated by the same madman, this time writing at a later date at which he has, for the most part, recovered his sanity.
-In The Wazir and the Witch, Cook demonstrates (as he did in book three) his ability to write strong and nuanced female characters, considered atypical for adventure fantasy.
 It concerns the ruler of Untunchilamon, the Empress Justina.
-Justina's enemy, Aldarch the Third, has triumphed in the political struggle on the continent of Yestron and Justina's rule is at an end.
+Justina's enemy, Aldarch the Third, has triumphed in the political struggle on Yestron and Justina's rule is at an end.
 The novel relates her attempts to stay alive and in power long enough to flee the island with her supporters.

 The Werewolf and the Wormlord

 The events of The Werewolf and the Wormlord take place shortly after those of the two Untunchilamon novels.
 The novel is set in the Empress Justina's homeland, Wen Endex, in the north of Yestron and nominally subject to Aldarch the Third.
 Justina herself is a peripheral character for much of the novel.
 Wen Endex is ruled by the Yudonic Knights who are reminiscent of the heroic characters of Scandinavian myth.

 The novel relates a power struggle to succeed the Wormlord, ruler of Wen Endex, between his daughter Ursula and his grandson Alfric, the protagonist.
 Alfric is a Yudonic Knight who has largely abandoned his heritage to work for the supranational organization of the Partnership Banks.
 He is drawn, reluctantly at first, into the contest to succeed his grandfather.
-Volume eight is notable for its original, and humorous, treatment of traditional monsters such as werewolves, vampires, and giants.
+Volume eight is notable for its treatment of traditional monsters such as werewolves, vampires, and giants.